This page explains the networking requirements for an initial installation of GKE on VMware.

 - Three VMs for a user cluster

 In your vSphere environment, you must have a network that can support the creation of those eight VMs.
-Your network must also be able to support a vCenter Server and an F5 BIG-IP load balancer.
+Your network must also be able to support a vCenter Server and must be able to support the load balancer mode that you choose for your configuration.

-Your network needs to support outbound traffic to the internet so that your admin workstation and your cluster nodes can fetch Anthos clusters on VMware components and call certain Google services.
+Your network needs to support outbound traffic to the internet so that your admin workstation and your cluster nodes can fetch GKE on VMware components and call certain Google services.

-If you want external clients to call services in your Anthos clusters on VMware clusters, your network must support inbound traffic from the internet.
+If you want external clients to call services in your GKE on VMware clusters, your network must support inbound traffic from the internet.

 The following diagram shows one possible network topology: